tmsperera/headless-chat/README.md

     });
     ```

-3. Create new custom model extending from the [models](/package/src/Models) defined in Headless Chat package.
+3. Create new custom Model extending from the existing [models](/package/src/Models) defined in Headless Chat package.

     ```php
     use TMSPerera\HeadlessChat\Models\Message;